w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 given IDP as resulting UI is likely to be of low value to the user, eg. "You are not signed into IDP X and so no sign-in UI can be shown".

-To solve this problem (and to slightly optimize network traffic), we propose this API to let identity providers (IDPs) tell the browser when the user signs in to and out of the IDP.
+To add more signals that user agents could use to address this problem, we propose this API to let identity providers (IDPs) tell the browser when the user signs in to and out of the IDP.
 The IDP Sign-in Status API does not grant the identity provider any permissions.
 Using the IDP sign-in status API is not a way for a